Project Integra (PI) working groups

 - making recommendations for the future

-- PI partner authorities and waste contractors to discuss national developments in health and safety guidance, as well as best practice
+CASH is a nationally recognised group which is supported by Project Integra.
+The group consists of Project Integra partner authorities and waste contractors to discuss national developments in health and safety guidance, as well as best practice.

 CASH have undertaken several pieces of work, such as the national noise in glass.
 This work has fed into other national groups.

-The Fly-tipping Strategy sits under PI for governance and information purposes.
+The Fly-tipping Strategy sits under Project Integra for governance and information purposes.